fc-ideas/idea-potential/README.md

 ---

 ## 7. Case Study: Neural Networks vs. Kernel Machines

+This comparison is illustrative rather than definitive.
+It conditions on shared $\mathcal{Q}$ and $\mathrm{Valid}$ choices and on the dominant cost model used in practice.

 Neural networks and kernel machines are both expressive, but they activate different parts of $\mathbb{G}^*$ and scale under different cost models.